Yogesh-Nayak/Host-Behaviour-Analysis/README.md

 ## Conclusion:

 **FROM ABOVE ANALYSIS FOLLOWING CONCLUSIONS VAN BE MADE:**

-- FOR A HOST TO BECOME SUPERHOST CRUCIAL FACTORS ARE RESPONSE RATE, RESPONSE TIME, ACCEPTANCE RATE.
+      o    FOR A HOST TO BECOME SUPERHOST CRUCIAL FACTORS ARE RESPONSE RATE, RESPONSE TIME, ACCEPTANCE RATE.

-- Maximum number of Super hosts Responses to the customer in within an hour.
+      o    Maximum number of Super hosts Responses to the customer in within an hour.

-- Super Hosts has a large number of Acceptance rate than that of Normal hosts.
+      o    Super Hosts has a large number of Acceptance rate than that of Normal hosts.

-- Listing Price Of super hosts is less than normal Hosts.
+      o    Listing Price Of super hosts is less than normal Hosts.

-- No of Comments is Greater for Super Host than that of Normal Host.
+      o    No of Comments is Greater for Super Host than that of Normal Host.

-- Super hosts Instant booking rate is more than normal hosts.
+      o    Super hosts Instant booking rate is more than normal hosts.

-- Super Hosts have their identify verified at a greater rate than that of Normal hosts.
+      o    Super Hosts have their identify verified at a greater rate than that of Normal hosts.